Our people and partners

-Organizations that have aligned part of their funding and in-kind support with our workplan include the Chicago Dept. of Public Health, Chicago Metropolitan Agency for Planning and Enterprise Community Partners.
+Organizations that have aligned part of their funding and in-kind support with our workplan include the Chicago Dept. of Public Health, Chicago Metropolitan Agency for Planning, and Enterprise Community Partners.

 Working Groups and Community Tables

-Since our launch in 2017, three working groups composed of steering committee members and other key stakeholders have been charged with designing and implementing strategies around: 1) Capital and Programs; 2) Systems Change; and 3) Knowledge Sharing.
+Since our launch in 2017, three working groups composed of Steering Committee members and other key stakeholders have been charged with designing and implementing strategies around 1) Capital and Programs, 2) Systems Change, and 3) Knowledge Sharing.

-Also, inclusive Community Tables at the CTA stations we support have informed our strategies and determined our priorities in support of capital projects, programs, policies, narratives, data, and technical assistance.
+Inclusive Community Tables at the CTA stations we support have informed our strategies and determined our priorities in support of capital projects, programs, policies, narratives, data, and technical assistance.